vkclab/vkclab.github.io/README.md

   * If the publication you want to add is from a year that does not already have a sheet (e.g. when adding the first publication from 2017)...

     1. Create a sheet with that year and drag it to the front of the queue.
-    2. Copy the first line from another sheet (the line with "Author, Title, ..."). __It is crucial tha tthe first line does not vary from sheet to sheet.__
+    2. Copy the first line from another sheet (the line with "Author, Title, ..."). __It is crucial that the first line does not vary from sheet to sheet.__
-    3. (Optional: Drag the thick line right below "A, B, C, ..." down by one cell, such that it's below the first line.)
+    3. (Optional: Drag the thick line right below "A, B, C, ..." down by one cell, such that it's below the first line.
+The first line will now be fixed at the top as you scroll down the spreadsheet.)
     4. Enter the relevant information from the publication in the second line: Author, Title, Journal, Pages (if applicable), DOI, Google Scholar, and Epistemio.

   * If the year already exists in the sheets, insert a blank row between the first and second row, and add the relevant information from the publication: Author, Title, Journal, Pages (if applicable), DOI, Google Scholar, and Epistemio.